 Trisomy 13 (also known as Patau syndrome)

 Trisomy 13, also called Patau syndrome, is a severe chromosomal condition, with multiple malformations due to an additional copy of all or part of chromosome 13.
-The cause is unknown.
+The cause of this additional copy of chromosome 13 is unknown.
 Babies are usually identified at birth due to several recognizable physical features but the diagnosis is confirmed with genetic testing.
 Individuals with trisomy 13 often have heart defects, brain, or spinal cord abnormalities.
-Babies are often small at birth and have characteristic facial appearance along with poor muscle tone.
-Some of these features include: small head size (microcephaly), small eyes (microphthalmia), cleft lip/palate, and variations in ear shape.
+Babies may be small at birth and have characteristic facial appearance along with poor muscle tone.
+Some of these features include: a small head size (microcephaly), small eyes (microphthalmia), cleft lip/palate, and variations in ear shape.